 I have to be honest… this show completely surprised me – in the best way possible.
 I had high hopes for Sara Bareilles, she is my favorite female vocalist AND she wrote the music for the show?!
 She just had to be good… and she absolutely was, I didn’t think it was possible to admire her anymore than I did.
-What I wasn’t expecting, however, was how phenomenal the cast around her was going to be as well.
-Its not often I watch a show and think every single character was cast perfectly and each character was just as interesting and entertaining as the next.
+However, what I wasn’t expecting was how phenomenal the cast around her was going to be as well.
+Its not often I watch a show and think every single character was cast perfectly and that each character was just as interesting and entertaining as the next.
 This show did an incredible job of that.
 There wasn’t a dull moment, I was either laughing or crying and I thoroughly enjoyed every second of it!
 If you’ve been on the fence about giving this show a shot, don’t be, it’s truly entertaining!

-* Then we saw “Dear Evan Hansen” with Ben Platt.*
+“Dear Evan Hansen” with Ben Platt

 Having said that, I don’t believe the rest of the cast quite matched his caliber.
 Aside from maybe his “family friend”, who had me in stitches more than once, I think Ben deserved to have a stronger cast supporting him.
-My mom disagreed and thought it was overall well executed… so it’s possible with the contrast of the two shows we saw that I’m being a little hard on this cast… but I would have liked to see them invest more into their performances.
+My mom disagreed and thought it was overall well executed.
+So, it’s possible with the contrast of the two shows we saw that I’m being a little hard on this cast… but I would have liked to see them invest more into their performances.
 Having said that, it’s a very interesting story that is both real and very relevant.
 Ben Platt alone makes it worthwhile in my opinion.

 New York is one of my favorite places to eat since going gluten-free 6 years ago.
 And while I mention these places due to their gluten-free options, most have equally as amazing gluten-filled options as well according to my non-gluten-free friends and family. ;)

-1) Tompkins Square Bagels in East Village – we just ran across this bagel joint the morning we were leaving this time around and oh my GOSH is it delicious!
+We just ran across this bagel joint the morning we were leaving this time around and oh my GOSH is it delicious!
 They had two gluten free options, so of course we tried them both.
-They had an “everything” and a “cinnamon raisin” bagel and they were both incredible – really tasty and the perfect consistency, which is not easy to find gluten free.
+They had an “everything” and a “cinnamon raisin” bagel and they were both incredible.
+Very tasty and the perfect consistency, which is not easy to find gluten free.
 We even bought a few to bring back home with us.

-2) Etcetera Etcetera Restaurant around Times Square – we were so excited to try this place out because they had homemade gluten free RAVIOLIS as an option.
+We were so excited to try this place out because they had homemade gluten free RAVIOLIS as an option.
 I can’t even remember the last time I’ve had a ravioli and they did not disappoint!
 They also had homemade tagliatelle and gnocchi, which I’m sure would have been just as delicious – but I’ll have to give those a try next trip!

-3) Tu-Lu’s Bakery in East Village – and last but not least, this is a gluten-free specific bakery and it’s absolutely delicious!
+Last but not least, this is a gluten-free specific bakery and it’s absolutely delicious!
 Their cupcakes alone are worth going in for.
-I’ve never been a huge fan of cupcakes myself (even before going gluten-free), having said that, aside from “Frosted” in Long Beach, CA (which is my ultimate favorite) these are the only cupcakes I’ve ever really liked.
+I’ve never been a huge fan of cupcakes myself, even before going gluten-free.
+Having said that, aside from “Frosted” in Long Beach, CA (which is my ultimate favorite) these are the only cupcakes I’ve ever really liked.
 Everything here is so flavorful without tasting overly sugary and aren’t dry like so many other gluten-free products.
 The cinnamon coffee cake is also one of my favorites!